TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-cbpoperationaborted.md

 	cloudEnvironments="public"
 />

-# CBPOperationAborte
+# Error CBPOperationAborte

 <!--issueDescription-->
-## We have identified that you recent backup operation has failed since it was cancelled or aborted by the user
+We have identified that you recent backup operation has failed since it was cancelled or aborted by the user
 <!--/issueDescription-->

 ## **Recommended Steps**
-- Ensure if you're on the latest version of the Azure Backup Agent.

-	- To find out the version, on the Actions pane of the MARS console, select **About Microsoft Azure Recovery Services Agent**.
+- Ensure if you are on the latest version of the Azure Backup Agent.
+To find out the version, on the Actions pane of the MARS console, select **About Microsoft Azure Recovery Services Agent**.
 You can download the latest version from [here](https://aka.ms/azurebackup_agent).
 - Ensure CBEngine process is running and in Services.msc the Microsoft Azure Recovery Services agent service is up and running.
 - If the server was restarted or the job was cancelled, then retry the operation.